 If you are flying with a child and need to have a car seat for them to use in your rental car when you arrive then you will either need to take one with you or rent one from the rental company.
 You never know how good the rental company’s car seat might be (or how clean) so to be safe it is worth taking your own car seat with you.

-It is important that you know how to pack a car seat for checked baggage as you will want to ensure that the child car seat arrives without getting damaged.
+It is important that you know how to pack a car seat for flight as you will want to ensure that the child car seat arrives without getting damaged.
 Its journey through the checked baggage system, in the aircraft’s hold and to the baggage reclaim area at your destination will not be a gentle one.
 Just putting it through unprotected really isn’t a good idea.

 Sadly, baggage handlers often don’t treat the stuff they handle very gently.
 I have seen many car seats on baggage carousels that were unprotected which looked very battered about, and some that were obviously broken.